spool-labs/tapedrive-improvement-entities/proposals/TIME-001.md

 ## Summary

-This TIMD introduces a redesign of the TAPEDRIVE mining and reward system.
+This TIME introduces a redesign of the TAPEDRIVE mining and reward system.
 It replaces the existing fixed emission model with a write-fee-backed reward stream and introduces block-based mining with consistency-based participation scoring.
 The new model directly links archived data to long-term miner rewards and adjusts dynamically based on real-time network conditions.

 ## Motivation

 TAPEDRIVE’s initial devnet launch used a static emission curve to distribute rewards to miners, with hardcoded write fees (approximately 1 lamport per byte) that were not tied to rewards.
 While this allowed early bootstrapping, it lacked economic alignment between storage usage and miner compensation.

-This TIMD proposes a new architecture that:
+This TIME proposes a new architecture that:

 - Ties rewards directly to archived data via write fees
 - Moves from open-ended mining to discrete, timed blocks